vr-oj/VasoAnalyzer/README.md

 ## 🌟 What is VasoAnalyzer?

 **VasoAnalyzer** is a standalone desktop app built to make pressure myography data analysis clean, fast, and intuitive.
-It visualizes diameter traces, and auto-extracts event-based inner diameter data. **1.7** brings a host of new UX improvements, analysis‑ready exports, and a full dual‑view mode for side‑by‑side comparisons.
+It visualizes diameter traces, and auto-extracts event-based inner diameter data. **1.7** brings a host of new UX improvements, analysis‑ready exports.

 Designed for researchers.
 Powered by Python.
 Zero coding required.